PHP 8.1 New Features: A Practical Guide to Enums and Readonly Properties

 $object->declaredProperty = 'value';

 The legacy MySQL extension (ext/mysql with mysql_* functions) was deprecated.
 If you maintain code using these functions, migrate to mysqli or PDO as a priority.
 Both modern extensions support prepared statements, which protect against SQL injection, and both offer object-oriented interfaces that work well with modern PHP practices.
+The securing PHP applications guide covers input handling and prepared statements in more detail.

 Returning by reference from generators was deprecated.
 Generator functions should return values by yielding rather than by returning references.
+This simplifies the generator model and aligns with how generators are typically used.

-Upgrading to PHP 8.1
+Upgrading to PHP 8.1 from Earlier Versions

-The upgrade path from PHP 8.0 to 8.1 is smooth for most applications.
+The upgrade path from PHP 8.0 to 8.1 is straightforward for most applications.
 The key steps are running your test suite under PHP 8.1 before deploying to production, reviewing any deprecation warnings, and checking that your framework and dependencies support the new version.

 # Enable all warnings in php.ini for development